chanind/causal-tracer/README.md

 Causal tracing is a technique to find which activations at which layers are causally important for the model to generate any given output.
 The way this works is by scrambing subject tokens, then slowly replacing activations in the scrambled computation graph and observe if replacing an activation gets the model closer to its original answer.

 For instance, if we prompt a languge model with "Rome is located in the country of", it will output "Italy".
-If we want to understand how the model generated that answer, we can scramble the tokens for "Rome" by adding gaussian noise so the model now sees gibberish instead, like "@#(* is located in the country of".
+If we want to understand how the model generated that answer, we can scramble the tokens for "Rome" by adding gaussian noise so the model now sees gibberish instead, like "@#(\* is located in the country of".
 Of course, after this scrambling, there's no way for the model to output "Italy" since the subject is just noise.
 However, we can take this corrupted computation graph and start replacing activations in it with the original uncorrupted activations, and see if the model starts outputting "Italy" again.
 If it does, we know that activation is important to the computation!

+For more info on causal tracing, check out the original ROME paper, [Locating and Editing Factual Associations in GPT](https://arxiv.org/pdf/2202.05262.pdf).

 ## Installation